jdherman/awr-hbv-benchmark/README.md

 * Move the executable and data file into the main directory: `mv hbv WIL.in ..`

-* Compile the Java files (repeat for all Java files) (Before you compile `ExampleJobFactory.java`, you may want to read through the file and see if you want to modify any parts of the setup.)
+* Compile all of the Java files as shown below.
+(Before you compile `ExampleJobFactory.java`, you may want to read through the file and see if you want to modify any parts of the setup.)

 	`javac -classpath MOEAFramework-<VERSION>-Executable.jar:.
 HBVProblem.java`